Simplify your stack and build anything. Or everything.

 Payload provides a convenient way to run standalone scripts, which can be useful for tasks like seeding your database or performing one-off operations.

-In standalone scripts, can simply import the Payload Config and use it right away.
+In standalone scripts, you can simply import the Payload Config and use it right away.
 If you need an initialized copy of Payload, you can then use the getPayload function.
 This can be useful for tasks like seeding your database or performing other one-off operations.

 1